 The type of album you choose will often depend on how many photos you want to include and how much work you want to put into it.
 When the made the 14 exploding albums I had a bit of a production line going so most of them were at the same stage.
 However, the albums were all different as the youngest person I made one for was 14 and the oldest about 95!

 In the sections to follow are some of my favorite picks and to help you decide which one to make, I have rated them Easy, Moderate and Difficult in terms of difficulty.
+Here’s a couple of examples, a tag album and a very rugged little book that only requires some think board and some bolts and nuts!

 If you have access to a binding machine, then the options available to you will be greater.
 The Zutter bind-it-all machine is a very useful one.